 We also have to consider the temporary disabilities we’re all subject to — temporary vision loss or when you injure your arms.

-But let’s talk about the population of people with disabilities:
+But let’s talk about the population of disabled people:

 I’ve been referring mostly to ambulatory disabilities so far, but let’s talk about the other three types: Cognitive issues, hearing loss, and vision loss.

-I refer to these as “web impacting” disabilities, because these disabilities affect peoples’ ability to navigate the web.
+I refer to these as “web impacting” disabilities, because these disabilities affect peoples’ ability to navigate the web with a mouse-pointing device.
 How many people are impacted by these disabilities?
 A significant number.

 The top grey bar represents the number of people online in the US.
 The middle grey bar is the population of people online in Canada.